dortania/OpenCore-Legacy-Patcher/docs/PATCHEXPLAIN.md

   * Models: 2011 and older, MacBookPro9,x included
 * SMC-Spoof
   * Reason: Spoofs SMC version to 9.9999
-  * Models: All models require
+  * Models: All models require when spoofing minimal or higher
 :::

 ## On-Disk Patches

 Unfortunately certain on-disk patches are required to achieve full functionality.
 Below is a breakdown of patches supported

-::: details Audio Patches
+::: details Audio Patches (11.0+)

 ### Extensions